top of page

 This situation creates a paradox: we have unprecedented freedom, but this very freedom becomes a source of anxiety and disorientation.

-Facing this values crisis, we must recognize two fundamental truths: first, the freedom to determine our own values implies the responsibility to choose them consciously; second, our inherently social nature means this axiological project cannot be purely individualistic.
+Facing this values crisis, we must recognize two fundamental truths: First, the freedom to determine our own values implies the responsibility to choose them consciously; Second, our inherently social nature means our life project cannot be purely individualistic.

 Living without an explicit value framework is not neutrality but passive submission to the dominant currents of our time.
 Yet developing such a framework in isolation contradicts our fundamental need for belonging and shared meaning.